Frequently Asked Questions

 This chart shows what dimensions to cutout for rear rollout!
 Click here for chart!

 All HenGear nest boxes are a "Community Design" meaning there are no divider walls (aka holes) that you see in other nest box brands.
 In divided nest, hens will often try to occupy nest holes that are already occupied with another hen, causing stressful overcrowding issues and forcing hens out to lay on the floor.

 Thankfully in a Community Nest Box, there is enough room for multiple hens to lay their eggs stress-free at the same time👍

 All HenGear nest boxes are considered a “Community Style”.
-Which means there are no dividers walls that you would typically see in traditional nests boxes (such as 2 hole, 4 hole, and 8 hole nest).
+Which means there are no dividers walls (aka holes) that you would usually see in traditional nests boxes (such as 2 hole, 4 hole, and 8 hole nest).
 Traditional divider walls are sadly outdated, because hens love to occupy nest holes that are already occupied with other hens.
 This can lead to hens overcrowding each other out of their individual nest holes.
 Overcrowding causes unnecessary stress and can even lead to injury to your chickens.